zachartrand/SoME-3/index.md

 [math](https://docs.python.org/3/library/math.html) and
 [cmath](https://docs.python.org/3/library/cmath.html) modules, worked and how their code was structured.
-I learned about different techniques of coding mathematical formulae that avoided weird edge cases that would either create an inaccurate result or throw an error despite a calculatable value existing.
+I learned about different techniques of coding mathematical formulae that avoided weird edge cases that would either create an inaccurate result or throw an error despite a calculable value existing.
 However, when it came to the basic complicated math functions, like the logarithm, trigonometric, and exponential functions, I found that the Python source code didn't have them written up, because Python used the functions from the C library.
 This led me to a new adventure where I looked into [the original C code](https://github.com/freemint/fdlibm), which, while more difficult to read, is surprisingly readable once you have learned Python.
-The trig functions worked more or less how I expected, but I was surprised that the natural logarithm used a different series than the one I learned about in my calculus class.
+The trig functions worked more or less how I expected, but I was surprised that the natural logarithm used a different series than the one I had learned about in my calculus class.
 (So does the exponential function, incidentally.
 After all, the Taylor series for exp(x) only increases by one degree each term, and as we've learned here, if you can bump that up to two degrees per term, you have better optimization.
 If you are curious, go and seek that one out yourself.)
 Once I worked out how this series was derived, I gained an appreciation for the cleverness of mathematicians and programmers who sussed out this series to calculate values for this very useful function.
-I have always been interested in how things like this work; when I was younger, I was the curious student who got frustrated when something logical and grounded in structured patterns were given to us like a magic wand where one push of a button gave you the answer you sought.
-I saw logarithm tables that had painstaking calculations for every common logarithm between 1.0 and 10 in 0.001 increments.
+I have always been interested in how things like this work; when I was younger, I was the curious student who got frustrated when something logical and grounded in structured patterns was given to us like a magic wand where one push of a button gave you the answer you sought.
+I saw logarithm tables that had painstaking calculations for every common logarithm between 1.000 and 10.000 in 0.001 increments.
 Where did these values come from, and how do we know they work for our calculations of radioactive decay, chemical reactions, and population growth?
 Thanks to this exercise, now I know, and if you made it this far, so do you!
-Thank you for joining me in this fun little math adventure.
+Thank you for joining me on this fun little math adventure.
 I hope you found this exercise as interesting and enlightening as I have.